ramsun/ct-ETL/README.md

 ### BMS Study connect:
 1. Using chromedriver, Selenium, and BeautifulSoup the html was scraped from the page source.
 2. Time delay was needed because the page load was slow.
-3. Class definition for scraping was determined and then span was used to find the trial id
+3. Class definition for scraping was determined and then span was used to find the trial id.
-4. Collected trial id, location, & recruiting status- had to replace “\n” and “ ” characters. and appended into MongoDB
+4. Collected trial id, location, & recruiting status- had to replace “\n” and “ ” characters.
+5. Insert into MongoDB collection.

 #### Code snippet for asynchronous HTML scraping:
 ```python